mzemel/mzemel.github.io/_posts/articles/2020-08-22-back-the-blue.md

 To "legitimize" something (e.g. Aryan supremacy) by virtue of its aesthetic appeal is ridiculous if you’re claiming to be representing some universal truth.
 If your only reason that life should be a certain way is because it’s aesthetically pleasing, you do not deserve any response beyond "your opinion is noted."
 There is quite literally nothing to debate - everyone has their own personal taste.

-Nobody’s taste is better or worse because taste is quite literally devoid of moral value, since there is no choice involved.
+Nobody’s taste is better or worse because taste is devoid of moral value, since there is no choice involved.
 Aesthetics are the product of the society you grew up in.
 It’s what people around you found appealing, like the cute girl whose favorite band you started listening to.

 Let me illustrate that "there is no choice involved".
 As much as one might try to stop being racist, we will always have racist instincts that we must actively suppress.
 We do not rewrite our aesthetics so that we magically find new people attractive, or new environments safe.
 Instead, we selectively display ideals based on rational (moral) value to the next generation, so that they grow up surrounded by them, thus *turning* them into aesthetic values.